marl-book/codebase/README.md

 }
 ```

-This codebase accompanies the [MARL book](www.marl-book.com) and provides access to basic and easy-to-understand MARL ideas.
+This codebase is part of the [MARL book](www.marl-book.com) and provides access to basic and easy-to-understand MARL ideas.
 The algorithms are self-contained and the implementations are focusing on simplicity.
 Implementation tricks, while necessary for some algorithms, are sparse as not to make the code very complicated.
 As a result, some performance has been sacrificed.